IsadoraMatias/S1.04-POO-1-Tema-4/README.md

 - `level3.php`

-## 🚀 How to Use
+## 📋 Requirements and ▶️ Execution

 - You can view the results in your terminal.
-Make sure the PHP executable is include in your enviroment varibles.
+Make sure the PHP executable is include in your enviroment variables.
 To run a file, use the file command in your terminal:

 - `php filename.php`